Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The Class_init() Subroutine segment, the area marked by double-dash lines above and below, will be placed within a separate Class Module, with the name "WrapObjects_Init".
+The Class_init() Subroutine segment, the area marked by double-dash lines above and below, will be placed within a separate Class Module, named "WrapObjects_Init".
 The Class Module will undergo changes to handle more than one TextBox and other Objects when needed.
-This Class Module will be dedicated to the Event enabling (RaiseEvent) of all categories of Objects when needed.
+This Class Module will be dedicated to the Event-enabling (RaiseEvent) of all categories of Objects.
 This Class Module plays an intermediary role in streamlining the Form Module Event Subroutine Code in standalone Class Modules.

 The Code Segment above the first double line and Event Subroutines below the second double line will be placed in a separate Class Module with the name "WrapTextBox".
 This Class Module is dedicated to the TextBox Objects and for their Event Subroutines only.

 We will create the WrapTextBox Class Module with a single TextBox object declaration and with a Form object Instance.
-We are familiar with the Form and TextBox Property Procedures too.
-This single Class Module Instances will serve all the TextBoxes on the Form and their Event Subroutines.
+We are familiar with the Property Procedures of Form and TextBox controls.
+This single Class Module Instance will serve all the TextBoxes on the Form and their Event Subroutines.

 The WrapTextBox Class Module VBA Code.